kgreif24/zjets_omnifold/fastjet/README.md

 ```

--- track_variations: options are: call just -- track_variations to use all 4, or call individually via syst_pTScale,syst_Fake,syst_TrackFilter,syst_JetTrackFilter
--- is_data: if the input is data.
-So as to avoid reading in truth quatities.
-Obviuos conflict if you submit --is_data and --isTruth

 #### Notes:
 - if no weight file is specified, the code will assume the weights are contained within the MC file itself.